Landlord insurance: Protect your rental property

 Not every rental property is the same, and not every landlord has the same needs.
 Here's how to make sure you have the very best policy for yours.

 Step 1.
 Make sure you’re getting the right rental property insurance policy.
 The type of policy you need depends on the type of property you're renting out.
 Is it a unit in your own home?
 It could be covered by your homeowners policy.
-Is it a standalone property?
+Is it a standalone property or condo?
 You’ll probably need a separate landlord policy.

 Step 2.
 Compare landlord insurance quotes.
 It's common to focus on cost and go for the plan with the best price.
 While price is important, you need to factor in coverage, claims, and customer service to make sure you're fully protected.

 Step 3.
 Understand what's covered and what isn’t.
-Landlord insurance covers your building, contents you keep on the property.
+Landlord insurance covers your building and contents you keep on the property.
 It also covers liability arising from ownership of your property, lost rental income and more.
 Your tenant’s stuff and their liability aren’t covered.
-We recommend that tenants carry their own renters policy.
+We recommend that tenants carry their own renters insurance policy.

 Step 4.
 Consider adding optional coverages.
 Things like sewer backup and overland water are just as important for your rental as they are for your own home!
 Be proactive and protect your income property from serious water damage before it happens.